Where will I live?

 What types of ministry will I be involved in?

 The ministry experience is diverse.
-You will work alongside SI staff in the local ministry sites such as the carpentry, creative arts, education, tutoring, healthcare, media communications, microfinaces, social work, sports and veterinary medicine.
 You will work side by side with experienced missionaries who minister in their sites everyday.
-Learn more about SI’s ministry sites in Guatemala here.
+Learn more about SI’s ministry sites in the DR here.

 Will there be any discipleship training?

-The overall experience in Guatemala is aimed at transforming the heart, mind, and soul.
+The overall experience in the DR is aimed at transforming the heart, mind, and soul.
 We work on learning to thoughtfully recognize what God is trying to teach us in the midst of the cultural changes and different environments.
 You will meet regularly with a mentor.
 We also do a weekly Bible study, as well as target life and leadership skills for your future.
+Learn more about discipleship here.

 What is Students International?